John Battaglia

-John David Battaglia Jr. (August 2, 1955 – February 1, 2018) was an American convicted murderer who was executed by the state of Texas for filicide.
-He was convicted of killing his two young daughters in May 2001 in an act of "ultimate revenge" against his estranged wife, Mary Jeane Pearle, who had separated from him after his numerous instances of assault and violence.
+John David Battaglia Jr. (August 2, 1955 – February 1, 2018) was an American convicted murderer who was executed by the state of Texas for killing his two young daughters in May 2001 in an act of "ultimate revenge" against his estranged ex-wife, Mary Jeane Pearle, who had separated from him after his numerous instances of assault and violence.
 Battaglia was executed for the murders on February 1, 2018.

 Background

 Battaglia was of Italian ancestry and was born on a military base in Enterprise, Alabama.
 As a child, he moved across the country and to Germany.
 His father left the military in 1970.
-He attended high school in Oregon and Dumont, New Jersey, ultimately graduating from Dumont High School.
+He attended high school in Oregon and later moved to Dumont, New Jersey, ultimately graduating from Dumont High School.
 He attended Fairleigh Dickinson University, being an accounting major after initially being a pre-med major, but dropped out in 1976 at the urging of a friend.
 After getting into trouble with the law for using illegal drugs, he joined the Marines.
 He became a sergeant and left the Marines to become an accountant.
 He moved to Dallas because his father lived there, and he took night classes to become a Certified Public Accountant (CPA) and did modeling.
 He ultimately became an accountant.

-He had a daughter, Christie, from a previous marriage to Michelle Ghetti (née LaBorde) in Dallas.
+Battaglia had a daughter, Christie, from a previous marriage to Michelle Ghetti (née LaBorde) in Dallas.
 At one point Ghetti, an attorney, filed a request for Battaglia to be arrested on grounds of harassment.
-He had committed domestic violence against Ghetti; on one occasion he assaulted her outside of the school Christie attended, on another, he caused her a broken nose, and in another, he assaulted her at a bus stop in retaliation for the arrest request, causing her to be admitted to a hospital.
+He had committed domestic violence against Ghetti: on one occasion he assaulted her outside of the school Christie attended; on another, he caused her a broken nose, and, in another, he assaulted her at a bus stop in retaliation for the arrest request, causing her to be admitted to a hospital.
 In 1987 Battaglia admitted guilt to a misdemeanor charge and was punished with probation for a two-year period.